vasarhelyi/aqstat/README.md

 Local sensor data is stored in folders named after sensor IDs.
 There are two basic data sources supported currently, a bit of a problem is that they use different IDs for different sensors (madavi.de uses a single `chip_id`, sensor.community uses a `sensor_id` for all sensors in a given measurement unit.
 Furthermore, these two sources store slightly different information about the sensors.

 To obtain a general easy-to-use reference for all sensor data, a local description of all sensors can be given optionally.
-A simple JSON format is used for that, please check out the `doc\examples\metadata.json` file as an example how to fill the JSON form for a single sensor.
+A simple JSON format is used for that, please check out the `doc\examples\metadata.json` file as an example how to fill the JSON form for a single sensor, or use the `scripts\convert_luftdaten_csv_to_metadata_json.py` script to generate .json files from the sensor data directly.

 The overall sensor database structure should look like something like this: